green-arrow/ember-cli-chosen/README.md

 # ember-cli-chosen

 This addon allows you to use the popular [Chosen jQuery plugin](http://harvesthq.github.io/chosen/) in your ember-cli application.
+The current supported version of Chosen plugin is 1.4.2.

 **ember-cli-chosen works with ember-cli version '0.1.5' or later**